noahminds/JumpBall/README.md

     - Added a success screen that flashes up when the ball reaches the flag post and prompts the player to restart the game.
     - Implemented the GameManager script to allow the player to complete the level upon reaching the flag (the objective) and restart the game by pressing the R key.
     - The game now resets when the player falls off the level.
+    - Added a moveable crate object that the ball can push around to help overcome certain obstacles.